kaigelee/CSFCN/README.md

 </details>

-In the future, we will open source more real-time semantic segmentation method codes (e.g., BiSeNet and SwiftNet).
+In the future, we will open source the codes of more real-time semantic segmentation methods  (e.g., MSFNet).

 ## Acknowledgements